Kall-K/Computational-Intelligence/README.md

+# Computational Intelligence Projects
-Part A: implementation of ANN
+- Part A: implementation of ANN
-Part B: implementation of GA
+- Part B: implementation of GA